 A: If you plan to go on far into the future, eventually you should probably get a piano teacher to analyze your playing weekly.
 Let me be clear, there is absolutely no replacement for what a piano teacher can do live and in person.
 There is no course out there, there is no method, and there’s nothing I can do from across the internet that will replace what a living breathing teacher can do sitting next to you.
 So honestly if you’re serious, eventually you should get a teacher, if you’re goal is just to have fun though, you might be fine with the information you can get from me or others, but no doubt you would benefit from a teacher if you decided to hire one in the future.
 One of the most common mistakes people make when they get a piano teacher is: They just get any old teacher they can find.
 You shouldn’t have this mentality.
 Each teacher has their own style, plus their own personality, and they might be great with one type of person, and not so great with another type.
 It’s your job to make sure you like who your piano teacher is, and you get along with them.
 What I’d suggest is, compile a list of 5 piano teachers in different price ranges; some high some low, and even call them up.
 The ones that made you feel comfortable, and felt like you had a connection with will probably be good fits for you.
 If you have more than one teacher that you felt good about, meet with a few of them separately for short “audition lesson” and remember, the teacher is there to serve you, not the other way around.
 Find a teacher that suits your needs and wants, but more importantly someone you feel comfortable with, and feel like they can teach you well.
 Keep in mind that everyone is going to be a stranger so you might not feel really comfortable with anyone, they might not feel comfortable with you either, but you should feel some sort of a small connection with a teacher that will suit you well.
-Also the more expensive teachers are DEFINITLY worth every extra penny; in fact you’re usually getting a much better bang for your buck if you go with the more expensive teachers.
+Also the more expensive teachers are definitely worth every extra penny; in fact you’re usually getting a much better bang for your buck if you go with the more expensive teachers.
 So, don’t rule the expensive ones out!
-My own teacher Lori Elder is the most expensive teacher around here, but for all the value I get from her, I say I actually end up getting WAY more than I would from any other teacher, she is absolutely amazing and I wouldn’t trade her for anyone!
+My own teacher for many years: Lori Elder is the most expensive teacher around here, but for all the value I get from her, I say I actually end up getting WAY more than I would from cheaper teachers, she is absolutely amazing and I wouldn’t trade her for anyone!

 Q: My hands are small….
 Do you think I’ll still be able to play?
 Or is there no hope?

-A: Actually, many people with small hands play piano, I’ve known people who have small hands, but have their master’s in music, and are AMAZING at piano.
+A: Actually, many people with small hands play piano, I’ve known people who have small hands, but have their master’s in music, and are amazing at piano.
 Here’s a good test, stretch your hands out, and now try playing from C with your thumb, to the C above with your pinky finger.
-If you can reach that, or almost reach that, your hands are big enough to play almost anything!
+If you can reach that, or almost reach that, your hands are big enough to play most things.
 If you pass that test you’re set!
 Even if you don’t pass, there are still pieces you can play for smaller hands.
 You shouldn’t let that hold you back from your dreams!